Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

 6. Release: 12.2-Release (or newer)

-7. Configure Basic Properties to your liking but add
+7. Configure Basic Properties to your liking but add AT LEAST ONE of
 - [x] VNET
+- [X] IPv6

-  * (While this is not a hard requirement, not having it means things like DLNA will not work)
+  * (Not having VNET means things like DLNA will not work)
   * (You may also encouter other networking issues!
 See: troubleshooting)
+  * (The service file will try and work around user configuration issues but is not perfect)

 8. Configure Jail Properties to your liking but add
 - [x] allow_raw_sockets